 - 1. Fishery catch data were updated. - 2.
-The 2011 fishery age composition data were added. - 3.
-The 2012 Aleutian Islands survey data were included (biomass in the model, length and age compositions presented). - 4.
-The 2012 selectivity vector (equivalent to the estimated vector for 1999-2011) was used for projections. - 5.
+The 2012 fishery age composition data were added. - 3.
+The 2012 Aleutian Islands survey age data were included. - 4.
+The estimated average selectivity for 2009-2013 was used for projections. - 5.
 We assume that 64% of the BSAI-wide ABC is likely to be taken under the implemented Steller Sea Lion Reasonable and Prudent Alternatives (SSL RPAs).
-This percentage was applied to the 2013 maximum permissible ABC, and that amount was assumed to be caught in order to estimate the 2014 ABCs and OFL values. - 6.
-The apportionment scheme which is based on the most recent 4-survey weighted average is updated to include the 2012 survey biomass distribution (2004, 2006, 2010, 2012).
+This percentage was applied to the 2014 maximum permissible ABC, and that amount was assumed to be caught in order to estimate the 2015 ABCs and OFL values.